-A guarantee that a message is delivered exactly once and in the order that it was sent.
+Exactly-once semantics is a guarantee that a message is delivered exactly once and in the order that it was sent.

 Even if a producer retries sending a message, or a consumer retries processing a message, the message is delivered exactly once.
 This guarantee is achieved by the broker assigning a unique ID to each message and storing the ID in the consumer offset.
 The consumer offset is committed to the broker only after the message is processed.
 If the consumer fails to process the message, the message is redelivered and processed again.

-The degree or level of detail to which an entity (a system, service, or resource) is broken down into subcomponents, parts, or elements.
+Granularity is the degree or level of detail to which an entity (a system, service, or resource) is broken down into subcomponents, parts, or elements.

 Entities that are fine-grained have a higher level of detail, while coarse-grained entities have a reduced level of detail, often combining finer parts into a larger whole.

 In the context of access control, granular permissions provide precise control over resource access.
 They allow administrators to grant specific operations on distinct resources.
 This ensures users only have permissions tailored to their needs, minimizing unnecessary or potentially risky access.